 Our workshop is regularly asked to turn a customer's own jewellery, perhaps family items that have been kept in a jewellery box unworn for years, into something new that can be worn and enjoyed again.
 We recently made new wedding bands for two brothers and their spouses from their own family rings.
-This is the story of how it happens
+This is the story of how it happens.

 We were presented with a collection of old inherited wedding rings, some very worn and misshapen, some that had been cut off and damaged, to make four brand new rings, two gents and two ladies. (pictured above)